manaakiwhenua/agent_template/README.md

 | 8    | native forest     | Non-commercial native-species forestry                  |
 | 9    | exotic forest     | Commercial forestry                                     |

+The configured land use codes must start at zero and not skip any values because they are used as an index into various arrays of land-use related data.

 The following parameters define the properties of each land use category.

 | Property              | Description                                                                                          |